 - Complimentary Exhibit Center admission at the Space Symposium

-- Specialized training and instruction at Space Foundation workshops with professional development hours.
+- Specialized training and instruction at Space Foundation workshops, including professional development hours

 - Opportunities to meet and communicate with top educators, space leaders, astronauts and scientists from across the country